bridrod/Nagios/check-dell-server-README.md

 # Nagios
-Monitoring script for Dell Hardware Status using SNMP protocol.
+Monitoring script for Dell Hardware Status using SNMP protocol and iDRAC.

 # Targets
 Targets tested: